valexiev/lips/lip-groupsky-valexiev-membership.md

 ### 4. Withdrawal from Membership

-Members may withdraw from membership in the lap at any time upon written, signed notice delivered to an officer of the lab.
+Members may withdraw from membership in the lap at any time upon written post in the lab's forum at http://frm.hackafe.org.
 Thereafter the membership, including all related voting rights, of such member shall be terminated.

 ### 5. Termination of Membership